Fact Sheet: Barbershop Harmony Society

 Name, governance and legal

 - Barbershop Harmony Society or BHS.
-The Society’s full legal name is the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, Inc. or SPEBSQSA, Inc. (Note: no periods between letters of abbreviated form.
+The Society’s full legal name is the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, Incorporated or SPEBSQSA, Incorporated (Note: no periods between letters of abbreviated form.
 “Barber Shop” is styled as two words in the full legal name only; in all other uses, “barbershop” is a single word.)

 - Organized as a 501(c)(3) not-for-profit corporation.
 Governed by an elected board of directors.